 - (1) The application for admission to the examination must be made in writing, and addressed to the chairperson of the examinations board.
-The following must be included in the application: - 1. proof of fulfilment of the admission requirements stated in § 13, paragraph 1. - 2. declarations from candidates, stating whether they have previously failed a Master's examination in the International Master's degree programme in Art History and Museology or in another related degree programme, and whether they are currently undergoing an examination procedure in such a programme. - (2) If the candidate is unable to provide such evidence, the examinations board may accept other documents as proof. - (3) The examinations board decides whether to admit the candidate on the basis of the application.
-Rejections must be presented in writing, stating the reasons and providing information on the appeals procedure. - (4) The application for admission to the examination may only be rejected if: - 1. the requirements outlined in § 13, paragraph 1 are not fulfilled, or - 2. the documents set forth in paragraph 1 are incomplete, and have not been completed upon request, or - 3. candidates have failed their final attempt at the Master's examination in the International Master's degree programme in Art History and Museology or have lost the entitlement to take the final examinations, or - 4. the candidate is currently involved in an examination procedure in such a degree programme.
+The following must be included in the application: - 1. proof of fulfilment of the admission requirements stated in § 13, paragraph 1, - 2. declarations from candidates, stating whether they have previously failed a Master's examination in the Master's degree programme in Religious Studies, or whether they are currently undergoing an examination procedure in such a programme.

+- (2) If the candidate is unable to provide evidence in the prescribed form, the examinations board may accept alternative documents as proof. - (3) The examinations board decides whether to admit the candidate on the basis of the application.
+Rejections must be made in writing, stating the reasons and providing information on the procedure for appeal. - (4) The application for admission to the examination may only be rejected if: - 1. the requirements outlined in § 13, paragraph 1 are not fulfilled, or - 2. the documents set forth in paragraph 1 are incomplete, and have not been completed upon request, or - 3. the candidate has failed their final attempt at the Master's examination in Religious Studies, or has lost their entitlement to take the final examinations, or - 4. the candidate is currently involved in an examination procedure in such a degree programme.